yhnavein/orchard-bootstrap-admin-theme/README.md

 ## Gallery

-As soon as Orchard Gallery starts working as expected e.g. will allow to upload a contribution, I will upload package with this theme.
-For now you can clone repository or download content of this repo as a ZIP file.
+There were some serious problems with Orchard Gallery (well, they still exists, as no-one really cares about them), but I managed to upload this theme to Gallery and you can download and install this theme simply from Orchard. **Bootstrap Admin Theme** - is the name of theme in Gallery.

 ## Further development